raven-house/aztec-starter/README.md

 ## Devnet

-This repo connects to a locally running Aztec Sandbox by default, but can be configured to connect to the devnet by specifying `AZTEC_ENV=devnet` in a `.env` file or by prefixing a command e.g. `AZTEC_ENV=devnet yarn deploy`.
+This repo connects to a locally running Aztec Sandbox by default, but can be configured to connect to the devnet by specifying `AZTEC_ENV=devnet` in a `.env` file or by prefixing a command e.g. `AZTEC_ENV=devnet bun deploy`.

 ---